jeffh/YACS/README.md

 5. Edit settings/overrides.py to point to your settings for your PostgreSQL database.

-5. CD into the project and run the following to set up the database:
+6. CD into the project and run the following to set up the database.
+   When calling syncdb, you'll be ask to create a superuser, it is purely optional, only the debug-toolbar is visible for logged in super-users.

     ```
     python manage.py syncdb
     python manage.py migrate
     ```

-   When calling syncdb, you'll be ask to create a superuser, it is purely optional, only the debug-toolbar is visible for logged in super-users.

-6. Run this command to import the course data from RPI:
+7. Run this command to import the course data from RPI:

     `python manage.py import_course_data`

-7. Run the dev server using: `python manage.py runserver`
+8. Run the dev server using: `python manage.py runserver`

-8. Point your browser to [http://localhost:8000/][local] and viola!
+9. Point your browser to [http://localhost:8000/][local] and viola!
-9. ???
+10. ???
-10. Profit?
+11. Profit?

 [postgres]: http://www.postgresql.org/ "PostgreSQL"
 [pip]: http://www.pip-installer.org/en/latest/index.html